 Located near the center, but still affordable, this area has recently become extremely popular among young professionals, students, and foreign newcomers alike.
 With its median home value of $485,000 and a median rent price of $2,630 per month, it is considered to be one of the most attractive locations for newcomers.
 Thanks to the increased popularity among millennials, investors and developers have made many construction adaptations and renovations here.
 That being said, you can choose among some surprisingly affordable apartments and those whose value is close to a million dollars.

-If you are a person who prefers outdoor activities, you’ll enjoy it here thanks to Piers Park and LoPresti Park, which offer plenty of green spaces.
+If you are a person who prefers outdoor activities and it is moving with their dog, you’ll enjoy it here thanks to Piers Park and LoPresti Park, which offer plenty of green spaces.
 And for foodies, there are more than a few eateries and breweries with dishes that can please every palate.

 Davis Square – B-Town’s Hidden Gem